 08 Apr Open Loop vs. Closed Loop Systems Geothermal Systems

-With a closed loop system, pipe is also buried beneath the ground, however a mixture of water and anti-freeze is circulated to cool and heat your home.
+With a closed loop system, a pipe is also buried beneath the ground.
+However, a mixture of water and anti-freeze is circulated to cool and heat your home.
 Essentially, the water/anti-freeze solution either deposits or absorbs heat from the ground, depending on the season.
 The solution enters a heat exchanger located inside your home that transfers heat via the refrigerant in the heat pump.
-With a closed loop system, loops are placed according to the space available, and depending on your situation will be laid either as vertical loops after drilling, or in a horizontal configuration.
+With a closed loop system, loops are placed according to the space available, and depending on your situation will be laid either as vertical loops after drilling or in a horizontal configuration.

 At Haley Mechanical, we realize that geothermal heating and cooling systems are something still relatively new to southeast Michigan homeowners.
 Have questions regarding home comfort, energy savings, and the benefits of this type of system to the environment?
 Give us a call today!